How to watch today's Melbourne vs GWS Giants AFL match: Livestream, TV channel, and start time | Goal.com Australia

 All you need to decide is whether you want to pick Kayo One at $25 per month (1 stream and up to HD), or Kayo Basic at $35 per month (2 streams and up to 4K).

-The game will be broadcast live on 7mate on free-to-air TV and will be available to watch Fox Footy on pay TV.
+The game will be broadcast live on 7mate and Channel 7 on free-to-air TV and will be available to watch Fox Footy on pay TV.
 Triple M, ABC and AFL Nation will provide the radio coverage.

 Streaming the game with a VPN